gearglow/ReptiliaWithATwist/The List.md

 Elysia packed up with the rest of the class, but stayed seated as the other students filed out.
-Finally, only she and Prof. Snape remained, eyeing each other warily.
+Finally, only she and Professor Snape remained, eyeing each other warily.

 She wasn't really surprised when she felt the legilimency probe.
 She'd always figured that if *anyone* could read minds, it was Snape, and now that she knew what to look for, she could follow the probe straight back to its source.